KonghaYao/pure-graph/docs/storage/index.md

 ## Storage Architecture

-Pure Graph uses a layered storage approach where different components can use different storage backends:
+Open LangGraph Server uses a layered storage approach where different components can use different storage backends:

 ```
 ┌─────────────────┐